aligokalpkarakus/QR-Scanning-and-Login/README.md

 # Basic QR Reader and Login App

-This project is a foundational application developed to understand QR code scanning and implement a simple login functionality before advancing to a more complex QR-based product tracking system during my internship at Tamsdata.
+This project is a foundational application developed to understand QR code scanning and implement a simple login functionality before advancing to a more complex QR-based product tracking system during my internship at TAMSData.
 The app works with standard QR code formats using Google's ML Kit.

 ## Project Overview